IASB's Mission, Vision & More

 advocacy and service.

-To educate, support and challenge public school board members in their pursuit of world-class education for all students in Iowa.
+To educate, support, and inspire public school boards in their pursuit of world-class education for all students in Iowa.

 Our Core Values